 THE VIEUX CARREE or French Quarter of New Orleans is one of the places in the United States that has a historic past that is unique.
-Extraordinary travelers from the pages of history have been part of this unique city.
-Like most buildings in the French Quarter, Soniat House has been restored to replicate its post-colonial, pre-Civil War origins so that history can come alive for your enjoyment.
+Extraordinary travelers from the pages of history have been part of the history of this unique city.
+Like most buildings in the French Quarter, Soniat House has been restored to replicate its post-colonial, pre-Civil War origins.
+The history of a bygone era now comes alive for your enjoyment.

-Walk through the Past of French and American History in New Orleans
+Walk through the Past of French and American History in New Orleans, Louisiana

 The hotel actually consists of two buildings, one on each side of Chartres Street.
 Both combine Creole style with classic Greek Revival architecture, including gated stone carriageways, galleries ringed with cast-iron railings, and spiral staircases.
 In typical Creole style, both buildings shun the street and instead focus inward; each has a spacious courtyard with fountains and abundant tropical greenery.
 Proprietor Rodney Smith personally decorates many of the rooms with items he buys in France.
 The hotel even has its own antique shop. filled with treasures.
 All Soniat House guests have unlimited access to the historic New Orleans Athletic Club. www.neworleansathleticclub.com The hotel’s name is a tribute to the buildings’ original owner, Joseph Soniat Dufossat.
 Their fortune built on sugar at Tchoupitoulas Plantation, the Soniat family built three strikingly beautiful townhouses on Chartres Street in the early 19th century.